 Basic requirements and limitations for a Qualified Charitable Distribution include:

-To make an IRA qualified charitable distribution to the Church that includes tithing, fast offerings, and/or ward mission fund, a donor should:
+To make an IRA qualified charitable distribution to the Church that includes tithing, fast offerings, and/or ward mission fund:

 Salt Lake City, UT 84150